Demographics of Quebec: Religion

-The Cathedral of the Holy Trinity is an important symbol of the protestant religion in Quebec.
+The Cathedral of the Holy Trinity is an important symbol of the Protestant religion in Quebec.

-Protestantism, a practice consisting of reformed catholicism, has been present in Quebec for a long time.
-From the very beginning of Canada, several Huguenots of the calvinist religion were present in Quebec.
-Huguenots have been identified in almost all classes of society: settlers, fishermen, daughters of the king, etc. During the early French Regime, the number of protestant immigrants was estimated to be 1,450 people.
-In 1627, protestantism became no longer tolerated in New France.
-After Quebec was conquered by the British, the Protestant religion, more particularly of the Anglican faith, became tolerated again.
-This was because British immigrants who came to certain regions of Quebec followed this religion.
+Huguenots of the Calvinist religion arrived early in Quebec.
+Huguenots appeared in almost all classes of society: settlers, fishermen, daughters of the king, etc. During the early French Regime, the number of Protestant immigrants was estimated at 1,450.
+In 1627, Protestantism was rejected in New France.
+After Quebec was conquered by the British, the Protestant religion, more particularly of the Anglican faith, was tolerated.

 The Amerindian religions of Quebec preceded Catholicism in Quebec.

-While the first synagogue was established in Montreal in 1777, Jews remained a negligible religious group in Quebec until the early 20th century when a wave of Jewish immigrants settled in Montreal.
-The Jewish community of today, established mainly on the island of Montreal, now numbers about 120,000 people.
+While the first synagogue was established in Montreal in 1777, Jews remained negligible until the early 20th century when a wave of Jewish immigrants settled in Montreal.
+In the 21st century, the Jewish community, mainly on the island of Montreal, numbered about 120,000 people.
 In 2010, this community was made up of 26.1% traditionalist Jews, 24.3% orthodox, 15.2% conservative, 9% reconstructionist and reformist, and 25.4% of Montreal Jews say they have no religious affiliation.

 In the 20th century, successive waves of immigrants from Africa, Asia, Greece, Ireland and Italy settled in Montreal, bringing their cultural and religious customs.
 Some religious communities, such as Eastern Christians, then established places of worship.